gyanesh-chand/AI_Based_College_Complaint_Management_System/README.md

- # 🎓 CampusDesk Complaint Suite
+ # 🎓 CampusDesk

 > **Empowering Campus Safety and Efficiency through AI-Driven Priority Management.**

-CampusDesk Complaint Suite is a comprehensive, full-stack management system designed for educational institutions.
+CampusDesk is a comprehensive, full-stack management system designed for educational institutions.
 It streamlines the entire lifecycle of student grievances—from submission and AI-powered categorization to staff resolution—ensuring that critical safety and security issues are addressed with the highest urgency.

 ---